 Our ability to grow and generate incremental revenue depends, in part, on our ability to maintain and grow our relationships with existing customers (including any customers acquired in connection with our acquisitions) and to have them increase their usage of our platform.
 If our customers do not increase their use of our products, then our revenue may decline, and our results of operations may be harmed.
 Customers are charged based on the usage of our products.
 Most of our customers do not have long-term contractual financial commitments to us and, therefore, most of our customers may reduce or cease their use of our products at any time without penalty or termination charges.
 Customers may terminate or reduce their use of our products for any number of reasons, including if they are not satisfied with our products, the value proposition of our products or our ability to meet their needs and expectations, or due to their use of competitors' products.
 For example, there have been instances in which technical reliability issues have caused service disruptions with one or more products in our cloud communications platform that have impacted our customers' ability to use such products for up to several hours.
 These issues have caused us to incur certain costs associated with offering credits to our affected customers and have had an adverse impact on customer satisfaction.
-We have taken steps, and continue to undertake long term solutions, to mitigate against future service disruptions, but there can be no guarantee that these actions or improvements will be effective in preventing or reducing such service disruptions.
 A loss of customers or reduced utilization of our products by customers resulting from service disruptions could adversely affect our business, results of operations and financial condition.